diacode/diacode-website/source/blog/2016-02-09-trello-clone-with-phoenix-and-react-pt-9.html.markdown

 broadcast any message to any channel from anywhere, which is awesome and brings a new bunch of possibilities and fun.

-To handle the `member:added` message in the front-end we have to add new handler to the channel where it will dispatch the added member to the store:
+To handle the `member:added` message in the front-end we have to add a new handler to the channel where it will dispatch the added member to the store:

 ```javascript